PoochyEXE/PoochyEXE.github.io/pachinkremental/beta/README.md

 **Caution: Spoilers below!**

+### v1.8.0-beta (2021-06-06)
+* New Hyper System upgrade: Hyper Combo.
+The more hits scored in a single Hyper activation, the higher the multiplier goes!

 ### v1.7.8-beta (2021-06-02)
 * Fix CSS breaking on collapsible headers when importing a save from v1.1.1 or older directly into v1.7.6 or newer.
 * Show time since save file was started and time taken (since the save file was started) to max each machine in the Stats panel.